-Razer Ferox speaker review
+Razer Ferox full review

 The Razer Ferox speakers are designed to be portable but still pack a punch.
 These pop-up pint-sized speakers scrap traditional stereo for 360-degree sound.

 With a pair of 3W drivers, the sound is instantly better than any laptop speakers.
 Despite their small size, they can deliver a decent amount of volume – enough to make you raise your voice to speak to someone.
 There are no volume controls so you have to use the volume control in Windows or OS X, or that on any other device with a standard minijack output.

 Although the Ferox speakers are a step up from tinny laptop speakers, the sound isn't amazing.
 The mid-range is the most prominent, which leads to clear vocals but the high-end is withdrawn.